If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 Step-by-step PI planning agenda

-PI planning events follow a standard agenda to ensure consistency, alignment, and effective communication among ARTs.
+PI planning events follow a standard agenda to ensure consistency, alignment, and effective communication among Agile Release Trains (ARTs).
 Usually, the agenda is planned for two days, which can be tweaked to create a split agenda of 2.5 days to coincide with members located across different time zones.

-Day 1 kicks off with senior executives and business owners setting up the business context, where they reflect on the current state of business and consumer take on the previous PI.
+Day 1 kicks off with senior executives and business owners setting up the business context, where they reflect on the current state of the business and consumers’ take on the previous PI.

 Product owners and managers present the vision for upcoming features and changes in the previous PI.

-RTE sets the stage and explains the planning process and outcomes.
+RTE (Release Train Engineer) sets the stage and explains the planning process and outcomes.

-The breakout session is for teams to decide on their capacity planning, identify backlogs, identify risks and dependencies, and prepare an initial PI objective.
+The breakout session is for teams to decide on their capacity planning, identify backlogs, risks, and dependencies, and prepare an initial PI objective.

 Team members segregate these objectives into committed and uncommitted objectives based on the risk and uncertainty associated with each one.